PoliticalGraveyard.com

 See also congressional biography — Govtrack.us page

 Kerr, Dave — of Hutchinson, Reno County, Kan.
 Republican.
-Candidate in primary for Governor of Kansas, 1994, 2002; member of Kansas state senate 34th District; elected 2000.
+Candidate for Governor of Kansas, 1994, 2002; member of Kansas state senate 34th District; elected 2000.
 Still living as of 2002.

 See also OurCampaigns candidate detail

-Kerr, David C. — U.S. Vice Consul in Birmingham, 1917; arrested in Washington, D.C. in May 1924, and charged with accepting bribes while vice consul at Vancouver, to issue visas to Chinese, so they could enter the U.S. illegally.
+Kerr, David C. — U.S. Vice Consul in Birmingham, as of 1917; arrested in Washington, D.C. in May 1924, and charged with accepting bribes while vice consul at Vancouver, to issue visas to Chinese, so they could enter the U.S. illegally.
 Burial location unknown.

 Kerr, E. F. — of Bedford, Bedford County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1876.
 Burial location unknown.

 Kerr, Earl — of Lordsburg, Hidalgo County, N.M.
 Democrat.
 Alternate delegate to Democratic National Convention from New Mexico, 1952.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Kerr, Edwin J. (1839-1917) — of Hoboken, Hudson County, N.J.
 Born in 1839.
 Mayor of Hoboken, N.J., 1886-88.
 Died in Hoboken, Hudson County, N.J., August 18, 1917 (age about 78 years).
 Burial location unknown.